yapsoonyi/yapsoonyi/README.md

 # 👋 Hi, I’m Soon Yi!

-📊 I am currently an Business Analytics Executive in Kuala Lumpur, Malaysia, performing analysis in the hospitality and call centre industries.
+📊 I am currently an Business Analytics Executive in Kuala Lumpur, Malaysia, performing analysis for call centre in the hospitality industry

 #### 🌱 I’m currently learning

-🙇🏻‍♀️ The fundamental concepts of data analysis and machine learning
+🙇🏻‍♀️ The fundamental concepts of data analytics, data science and, machine learning

-🔧 More advanced uses of Excel, Python, SQL, Tableau and Power BI
+🔧 More advanced uses of Microsoft Excel, SQL, Python, Tableau and Microsoft Power BI